Dr. M: Then why is it called "the Cooper Gang", you self-centered ego-maniac?!

 - Semi-example: The Cleveland Browns were named after their first coach, Paul Brown, after a "name the team" contest.
 Brown himself preferred the name "Panthers", but someone else already had the rights to the name "Cleveland Panthers".

-- The Charlotte Bobcats were named after their founding owner Robert "Bob" Jackson.
+- The Charlotte Bobcats (now the second incarnation of the Charlotte Hornets) were named after their founding owner Robert "Bob" Jackson.

 - The New York Rangers are so named because its founder was "Tex" Rickard, leading to the punny nickname "Tex's Rangers".

-- In Star Control II, there's a part where you can pick the name of your new coalition.
+- There's a part where you can pick the name of your new coalition.
 Options include "The New Alliance of Free Stars", "The Concordance of Alien Nations", "The United Federation of Worlds" and "The Empire of (Insert your name here)".
 Hayes is a bit put off if you choose the Empire of Me option, but goes along with it.

 - Attempted but failed by Deadpool in Marvel Ultimate Alliance, who attempts to name the team "Deadpool and His Lackeys!".

-- During the end credits, he actually argues with the developer over the game itself not being called "Deadpool and his Inferior Friends".
+- During the end credits of the sequel he complains to the developers that the game itself isn't called "Deadpool and his Inferior Friends".

 - Various team names in the Fire Emblem series invoke this.
 For example Lyndis' Legion and The Greil Mercenaries.
-Interestingly the Greil Mercenaries kept that name even after they changed leadership.
+Interestingly the Greil Mercenaries kept that name even after they changed leadership, and the name Lyndis' Legion was the idea of one of the new recruit which produced good-natured laughter... and behind everyone laughing, The Comically Serious Kent is doing a Face Palm.

 - Actually called out in the Sly Cooper games.
 In the third game, the main villain Dr. M accuses Sly of thinking himself better than his teammates.
 Sly denies this, saying that he and his team are equals.
 M retorts that if that's true, then why are they called the Cooper Gang?